-Kay: Well, there’s something great about that.
-Everybody does like a pleaser, but the question is, is … are they taking advantage of him, as well?
+Kay: Well, there’s, there’s something great about that.
+Everybody does like a pleaser, but the question is, is, are they taking advantage of him as well?

-Kay: –well, the vacillator particularly.
-It’s kind of like always a test.
-You know, they kind of have their longing for more connection turned on high and they’re looking for moments when you’ll connect with them, but then sometimes you’ve made ’em wait, so they’re also mad.
-So, they’ve got this push-pull inside.
-I want you, but boy, I’m mad, because you made me wait.
-And what these vacillator kids are really tuned in to, is my parent present with me or not?
+Kay: Well, the vacillator, particularly, it’s kind of like always a test.
+Um, you know, they, they kind of have their longing for more connection turned on high.
+And they’re looking for moments when you’ll connect with them, but then sometimes you’ve made them wait.
+So they’re also mad.
+So they’ve got this push pull inside.
+I want you, but, well, I’m mad because you made me wait and what these vacillator kids are really tuned in to is my parent present with me or not.

-Kay: — they really are and you know, many times for these kids, they have a parent who’s home, but not present–
+Kay: They kind of, they really are.
+And it’s, you know, many times for these kids, they, they have a parent who’s home, but not present.

-Kay: –sometimes more not present than present, so these kids are really protesting that lack of connection and one of the things we see in these vacillator kids is, they’re longing for someone to sit down with them without the cell phone, without the distractions and really be present with them.
+Kay: Sometimes more, not present than present.
+So these kids are really protesting that lack of connection.
+And I, one of the things we, we see in these vacillator kids is they’re longing for someone to sit down with them without the cell phone, without the, um, the distractions and really be present with them.

-Jim: Huh, interesting.
-So let me just say the busy dad, who you know, work comes before everything, even on the weekends perhaps he’s on the phone, that vacillator child’s really gonna have a difficult time with that father.
+Jim: Huh.
+Interesting.
+So that, that busy, let me just say the busy dad who, you know, work comes before everything, even on the weekends, perhaps he’s on the phone that vacillator child’s really gonna have a difficult time with that father.

-Kay: They are and what happens is, over time they get angry and they start to protest and these vacillator kids, they’ll tell you exactly what’s wrong with you and what you need to do to fix it and sometimes in a way that’s very immature and not very hard to swallow.
-So, I think part of what we have to do is teach this kid how to ask for what they need and want without doing it in an unkind way.
+Kay: They are.
+And what happens is over time, they get angry and they start to protest.
+And these vacillator kids they’ll tell you exactly what’s wrong with you and what you need to do to fix it.
+Uh, and sometimes in a way that’s very immature and not very, um, it’s very hard to swallow.
+So I think part of what we have to do is teach this kid how to ask for what they need and want without doing it in an unkind way.

-John: Are they asking in an unkind way just to prompt a response?
+John: Are they asking in an unkind way, just to prompt the response?